 With loyalty partners growing at a rapid rate, it's important to understand not only how to reach a new customer, but how retain an existing one—as it is much more expensive to acquire a new customer.

-Consumers are prioritising promotions using supermarket vouchers/coupons by 86% more than they did last year in the UK alone, and 57% of consumers expect to receive prizes or free products.
+Consumers are prioritizing promotions using supermarket vouchers/coupons by 86% more than they did last year in the UK alone, and 57% of consumers expect to receive prizes or free products.
 This behavior is expected to continue through the upcoming holiday season.

-- Incrementality for loyalty partners can be a roadblock for brands.
-Based on multiple sources cited above, it is clear the consumer has shifted their purchasing behaviour to ensure they are receiving an incentive or reward.
-If your brand doesn't have their own loyalty programme, you are missing out on a very savvy but profitable customer.
-In fact, many of the loyalty partners that work with Acceleration Partners' clients see some of their best customers shopping through those partnerships.
+3. Incrementality for loyalty partners can be a roadblock for brands.
+Based on multiple sources cited above, it is clear the consumer has shifted their purchasing behavior to ensure they are receiving an incentive or reward.
+If your brand doesn’t have their own loyalty program, you are missing out on a very savvy but profitable customer.
+In fact, many of the loyalty partners that work with Acceleration Partners’ clients see some of their best customers shopping through those partnerships.
 They will likely spend more (higher AOV) and repeat purchases more often.
-With the partnership on a pay-per-performance model (such as a cost per action model), it's a very limited risk to ensure your best customer is incentivized to buy from your brand again and again.
+With the partnership on a pay-per-performance model (such as a cost per action model), it’s a very limited risk to ensure your best customer is incentivized to buy from your brand again and again.